SubClub-The-Sublet-Management-App/SubClub-Docs/Project-Activity-Log.md

 I have completed the sigup and login pages and they are now conected to the backend.
 I did some manual testing myself around and verify the functionality of this pages.

 ![Trello board of day 22-end of the day](./Trello-screenshots/Day-22.png)

+## Day 23

+#### Date: Tue 18 Dec 2023

+**Goals:**

+* Create a Room page, and form for the create and update room.
+* Create components that handle  - view, create, update, and delete operation of the Room page.